 FINRA is the Financial Industry Regulatory Authority, a self-regulatory organization that is responsible for licensing, regulation, and enforcement of rules governing the activities of 3,800 broker-dealers with 633,300 brokers.
 FINRA also operates the largest dispute resolution forum for customer disputes with their brokers and brokerage firms.
 Customers can file a claim in FINRA arbitration to initiate proceedings for improper conduct like unsuitable investment recommendations, selling fraudulent investment products, excessive transactions and commissions (“churning”) in an account, and other claims to recover investment losses caused by such improper conduct.

-The Investor Defenders attorneys at Samuels Yoelin Kantor LLP represent investors each day who were unlucky in hiring the wrong adviser.
+The Investor Defender attorneys at Samuels Yoelin Kantor LLP represent investors who were unlucky in hiring the wrong adviser.
 We work to recover investment losses caused by negligent portfolio management, unsuitable product sales, excessive transactions (“churning”), and other bad acts.

 For more information about different types of securities claims, the FINRA arbitration process, current investigations, sample cases and results, and about our attorneys, please call us: 800-647-8130.

 See the full Investment News article about LPL Financial’s on their website.